Quand

 a "lettre pneumatique" from Neuilly to Vincennes.

-first line of the Réseau Express Régional.
+the first line of this Réseau Express Régional.

 When